-Learning outcomes clearly state the expected knowledge, skills, attitudes, competencies, and habits of mind that students are expected to acquire from an educational experience.
-Student learning outcomes (SLOs) are articulated for courses and program learning outcomes (PLOs) are articulated for programs.
+Learning outcomes clearly state the knowledge, skills, behaviors, attitudes, competencies, and habits of mind that students are expected to acquire from a course, program, or co-curricular experience.
+Student learning outcomes (SLOs) are articulated for courses, program learning outcomes (PLOs) are articulated for programs, and co-curricular learning outcomes are articulated for co-curricular experiences.

 Why Do We Use Learning Outcomes?

 We seek to provide a holistic learning experience to all students, in and out of the classroom.
-We take responsibility for the quality of our educational programs, learning environments and support services, and we evaluate their effectiveness in fulfilling our mission through procedures designed to promote continuous improvement and student success.
+We take responsibility for the quality of our educational programs, learning environments and support services.
+We evaluate their effectiveness in fulfilling our mission through assessment procedures designed to promote continuous improvement and student success.

-Our commitment to measurable learning outcomes provides transparent expectations for our courses and curricular/co-curricular programs.
-Learners understand what they will know, do, and demonstrate by the end of the course or program.
+We articulate measurable learning outcomes for our courses, our academic programs, and our co-curricular experiences.
+In doing so, learners understand what they will know, do, and demonstrate by the end of the course, program, or co-curricular experience.

-An effective set of learning outcome statements informs and guides both the instructor and the students.
+Effective learning outcomes inform and guide both the instructor and the students.

 For instructors, they inform: